ClementBuchanan/ClementBuchanan.github.io/reflections.md

-# Reflection and Discussions of My First Day of Training at Code Fellows
+# Reflections and Discussions of My First Day of Training at Code Fellows